Taweilo/cookie_cats/README.md

 ## 2. Data Understanding

-Dataset is from Kaggle: https://www.kaggle.com/code/mursideyarkin/mobile-games-ab-testing-with-cookie-cats (also please see WineQT.csv attached).
+The dataset is from Kaggle: https://www.kaggle.com/code/mursideyarkin/mobile-games-ab-testing-with-cookie-cats (cookie_cats.csv).

 The dataset consists of data from 90,189 players who installed the game during the AB-test period.
 The variables included are: